amg0/ha_ipx800v3/README.md

 > [!NOTE]
 > **Transparency Notice:** This integration was developed with assistance from AI coding agents (GitHub Copilot, Claude, and others).
 While the codebase follows Home Assistant Core standards, AI-generated code may not be reviewed or tested to the same extent as manually written code.
 AI tools were used to generate boilerplate code, implement standard integration features (config flow, coordinator, entities), ensure code quality and type safety, and write documentation.
 If you encounter unexpected behavior, please [open an issue](../../issues) on GitHub.
->
-> _This section can be removed or modified if AI assistance was not used in your integration's development._

 ---